Joe Roth (American football): Honors

-NFL commissioner Pete Rozelle opened the 1977 NFL Draft in early May with a moment of silence for Roth.
+NFL commissioner Pete Rozelle opened the 1977 NFL draft in early May with a moment of silence for Roth.

 Posthumously, Roth received the Berkeley Citation in 1977, awarded to those "whose attainments significantly exceed the standards of excellence in their fields and whose contributions to UC Berkeley are manifestly above and beyond the call of duty."
 In 2000, he was inducted into the University of California Athletic Hall of Fame.

 Several awards are named for him, including the Joe Roth Award, for the high school player in the San Diego area who best demonstrates courage; the Joe Roth Memorial Award, given to the San Diego County junior college football player who best exemplifies high academic standards and athletic excellence; the Joe Roth Memorial Award, which was given as the MVP award for the Japan Bowl; and the Joe Roth Award, given to the Cal football player who best demonstrates courage, attitude, and sportsmanship.

-Cal football designates each year's home game against either USC or UCLA as the Joe Roth Memorial Game.
+Cal football designated each year's home game against either USC or UCLA as the Joe Roth Memorial Game until leaving the Pac-12.
 Cal wore throwback uniforms similar to those the Bears wore during Roth's career for the 2007 Roth Memorial Game and will continue to do so, starting in 2017.
-The Bears also occasionally wear Roth-era road throwbacks when playing at USC and UCLA.
+The Bears also would occasionally wear Roth-era road throwbacks when playing at USC and UCLA.

 A documentary, Don't Quit: The Joe Roth Story, was released in 2015.